 We may not live in a big city, but Boone’s smaller size and surrounding landscape seem to foster the creativity of our faculty, staff and students.
 If we need a city-fix, we can get one easily enough with a drive “down the mountain,” as we say.
 In fact, we make an effort to do so.
 Maintaining connections with the art and design world is critical for us.

-Our department is accredited by NASAD and has nearly 800 undergraduate majors, over 40 full-time faculty and a support staff of four.
+Our department is accredited by NASAD and has over 700 undergraduate majors, over 40 full-time faculty members and a support staff of four.
 Appalachian State University is a member institution of the seventeen-campus University of North Carolina.
 The university has approximately 19,000 students, primarily in bachelors and masters programs in both liberal arts and applied fields.
 Appalachian has both a traditional residential campus and a variety of distance education programs.